wacncontent/CustomizeTool/output/articles/storage/storage-getting-started-guide.md

 To run against Azure Storage in the cloud, you'll need an Azure subscription and a storage account, if you don't have one already:

-- To get an Azure subscription, see [Free Trial](http://azure.microsoft.com/pricing/free-trial/), [Purchase Options](http://azure.microsoft.com/pricing/purchase-options/), and [Member Offers](http://azure.microsoft.com/pricing/member-offers/) (for members of MSDN, Microsoft Partner Network, and BizSpark, and other Microsoft programs).
+- To get an Azure subscription, see [Trial](/pricing/1rmb-trial/), [Purchase Options](/pricing/overview/), and [Member Offers](http://azure.microsoft.com/pricing/member-offers/) (for members of MSDN, Microsoft Partner Network, and BizSpark, and other Microsoft programs).
-- To create a storage account in Azure, see [How to create, manage, or delete a storage account](storage-create-storage-account.md).
+- To create a storage account in Azure, see [How to create, manage, or delete a storage account](/documentation/articles/storage-create-storage-account).

 Once you have an account, you can create a simple Azure Storage application using one of the Azure QuickStarts sample projects in Visual Studio.
 This tutorial focuses on **Azure Blob Storage**, **Azure Table Storage**, and **Azure Queue Storage** sample projects: